 Is the forensic accountant articulate and HAS proficient writing skills?

 Business professionals have superior speaking and writing skills.
 If a forensic accountant does not have superior speaking and writing skills, what does it say about the forensic accountant that does not seek self-improvement?
 Do you want someone barely literate working for you that may have to testify later?
 The team at Sage Investigations has superior speaking and writing skills.

 Forensic accountants vary in their ability with and access to technology.

 Ask about the equipment the forensic accountant will use while working on your case.
 Some forensic accountants still rely on old technology.
 Is that how you want your company represented in court?
 How will that reflect on your image or brand?
 Sage Investigations not only utilizes up-to-date technology, but they have also developed its own software, DIO, which analyzes complex financial data quickly, easily, and efficiently.

 Not all forensic accountants maintain their professional skills.

 If the forensic accountant has been in the business for a few years, you may want to ask about any training the forensic accountant completed during that time.
 If they are members of professional organizations, they will likely have attended conferences and seminars that taught such things as report writing, interviewing skills, and trial and deposition testimony.
 Many professional organizations’ websites let you look up members by name.
 Someone that does not stay current in the forensic accounting profession may be a high liability for you.
 Sage Investigations maintains training through membership in many organizations.

 Professionals require contracts.

 Would you enter into a business agreement without a contract?
 The contract protects both parties.
 What does it say about a forensic accountant that ignores such protection?
-Sage Investigations requires a contract to be responsive to the needs of the client and ensure relationships stay intact.
+Sage Investigations requires a contract to respond to the client’s needs and ensure relationships remain intact.